On the stability of constant higher mean curvature hypersurfaces in a Riemannian manifold: Preliminaries

 \begin{lem}

 \

-\begin{description} \item[(a)] If $H_{2}>0$ then, after a proper choice of orientation of the immersion, $P_1$ is positive definite; \item[(b)] If $H_{r+1}>0$, $r>1$, and if there exists a point $q$ in $M$ where all the principal curvatures of $x$ are positive, then $P_r$ is positive definite; \item[(c)]If $H_{r+1}=0$ and $rank(A)>r$ then, $P_r$ is positive or negative definite. \end{description} \end{lem} \begin{proof} The statement in (a) and in (b) are well known.
+\begin{description} \item[(a)] If $r=1$ and $H_{2}>0$ then, after a proper choice of the orientation of the immersion, $P_1$ is positive definite; \item[(b)] If $H_{r+1}>0$, $r>1$, and if there exists a point $q$ in $M$ where all the principal curvatures of $x$ are positive, then $P_r$ is positive definite; \item[(c)]If $H_{r+1}=0$ and $rank(A)>r$ then, $P_r$ is positive or negative definite. \end{description} \end{lem} \begin{proof} The statements (a) and (b) are well known.
 The proof of (c) can be found in \cite[Corollary (2.3)]{HL}. \end{proof}